Sociodemographic Bias in Language Models: A Survey and Forward Path: Categories of Work on Bias in LMs

 \subsection{Debiasing}

-Debiasing aims to reduce the impact of certain biases present in the data used to train or test LMs, and to ensure that the models are more fair and accurate in their predictions and recommendations \cite{subramanian_evaluating_2021}.
-Turning to Daniel Kahneman again, he argues that there will be a cost to reducing biases in a system, but that the costs are worth paying to achieve a better society \cite{kahneman2011thinking}.
-The same principle applies to NLP systems, where debiasing techniques demand computation time and cost, but it will be important to use these methods to ensure the fairness of models.
+Debiasing methods aim to make models more fair and accurate in their predictions and recommendations \cite{subramanian_evaluating_2021}.
+Turning to Daniel Kahneman again, he argues that reducing social stereotyping and bias has costs, but that the costs are worthwhile to achieve a better society \cite{kahneman2011thinking}.
+Extending the same principle to NLP, the effort and cost required for reducing biases are essential for creating fair NLP systems.